-In recent years various methods have been used in different states to review and revise territory definitions.
-Those methods are beyond the scope of this report but are described in other sources (California Department of Insurance, 1978 [2]; McDonald and Thornton (Texas), 1983 [24]; New Jersey Department of Insurance, 1981 [25]; Rhode Island Ad Hoc Committee on Territorial Rating, 1980 [26]; AIRAC, 1982 [1]).
+In recent years, various methods have been used in different states to review and revise territory definitions.
+Those methods are beyond the scope of this paper but are described in other sources (California Department of Insurance [2]; McDonald and Thornton (Texas) [24]; New Jersey Department of Insurance [25]; Rhode Island Ad Hoc Committee on Territorial Rating [26]; AIRAC [1]).

-THE EVOLUTION OF MASSACHUSETTS METHODOLOGIES
+3. THE EVOLUTION OF MASSACHUSETTS METHODOLOGIES